 Meanwhile, the first of this month (1 April), also saw the groundbreaking Domestic Violence – Victims Protection Act come into effect.

-This provides support at work for employees affected by domestic violence, including paid leave and an ability to request short term changes to working arrangements.
+This provides support at work for employees affected by different types of domestic violence, including paid leave and an ability to request short term changes to working arrangements.
 It applies to employees who experience or have experienced domestic violence themselves or who live with one or more children who has experienced it.

 Jan Logie, who has done sterling work in this area, thanking all those who had pushed for this said: